-- The cluster icon and switch lamp will flash for several seconds then extinguish when the driver pushes the HDC switch but enable conditions are not met. - The cluster icon and switch lamp will flash for several seconds then extinguish when HDC disables due to excess speed. - The cluster icon and switch lamp will flash when HDC deactivates due to overheated brakes.
+- The cluster icon and switch lamp will illuminate and remain on solid when HDC is enabled or activated.
+This is the normal operating condition for HDC. - The cluster icon and switch lamp will flash for several seconds then extinguish when the driver pushes the HDC switch but enable conditions are not met. - The cluster icon and switch lamp will flash for several seconds then extinguish when HDC disables due to excess speed. - The cluster icon and switch lamp will flash when HDC deactivates due to overheated brakes.
 The flashing will stop and HDC will activate again once the brakes have cooled sufficiently.